progressive-instruments/phrasa-docs/docs/getting_started.md

 # Getting Started

 This getting started session is intended to demonstrate what you can do with Phrasa, without getting too deep into syntax and terms.
-If you feel confused at some part, don't worry, in the next <u>Concepts</u> section we will start right at the beginning and explore Phrasa in much more detail.
+The <u>Concepts</u> section will soon be available to get you started right at the beginning and explore Phrasa in much more detail.

-This guide presumes you have a minimal understanding about music and sound.
-If you are unfamiliar with terms like frequency, scales or tempo you might want to begin with <u>Phrasa's Music & Sound Cheatsheet</u>, or jump to it at any time.
+This guide presumes you have a minimal understanding about music and sound. <u>Phrasa's Music & Sound Cheatsheet</u> will soon be available for those who don't.

 ## Installation

-Before we begin, make sure you download and install 'Phrasa Control' from [here ](https://github.com/progressive-instruments/phrasa-docs/releases/download/v0.2.0/phrasa_control_0.2.0_win64.zip)(currently only Windows 64 bit supported).
+Before we begin, make sure you download and install 'Phrasa Control' from [here](https://www.progressive-instruments.com/phrasa).

 <u>**Keep in mind**</u>
-This version of Phrasa Control is highly limited, experimental and unmatured - expect some great things to come in the very near future.
+Phrasa is still work in progress, expect some great things to come in the very near future.